bharagha/eas-2026.0.0/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-2.md

    ```bash
    docker ps | grep node-red
    ```
-2. Check that the nginx proxy is running and accessible
+2. Check that port 1880 is exposed and accessible
 3. Ensure no firewall is blocking the connection
-4. Try accessing via localhost if running on the same machine
+4. Try accessing via localhost if running on the same machine: `http://localhost:1880`

 </details>